-What is procedure for determining the bulk reaction rate to undertake a water quality (constituent) analysis?
+What is the procedure for determining the bulk reaction rate to undertake a water quality (constituent) analysis?

-To start with we should understand that there is no such thing as a typical bulk or wall reaction rate.
+To start with it should be understood that there is no such thing as a typical bulk or wall reaction rate.
 Those values vary widely from system to system at different conditions.
 What can be done is perform a sensitivity analysis varying the reaction rates for multiple scenarios and plotting all the results on a single graph for multiple junctions.

 Steps for running a bulk reaction test

 Note: It’s important to use very clean bottles.
 Any impurity can change the expected results.

 Forum Discussion - Water Quality (Constituent) Analysis for a proposed water distribution network

 Getting data and setting up for a Constituent Analysis in WaterGEMS and WaterCAD